acoli-repo/conll-rdf/README.md

 ### Installing

-java is required, use `java -version` to check if you have java installed.
+java is required, use `java -version` to check if Java is installed.
 (Java version 8 or 9 is required for logging with log4j)

+javac, the JDK compiler, is required to compile the source.
+Check with `javac -version` if you have it installed.

 Note: If you prefer using OpenJDK instead of Oracle Java, it might be necessary to install openjfx.
 (Thanks to Francesco Mambrini for finding out!)
 ```shell